 Reinstallation of the Phillips Museum of Art’s Permanent Collection

 The Phillips Museum of Art at Franklin & Marshall College is pleased to present a major reinstallation of its Nissley Gallery, showcasing works from our renowned collection.
 The museum’s permanent collection gallery is named in honor of Tom Nissley ’55, a F&M alumnus who generously provided funding for our permanent collection gallery.
 Featuring over one hundred works, the exhibition is a broad sampling from the museum’s various core collections and includes pre-Columbian, African and Japanese objects, regionally created furniture, fiber arts and crafts, as well as paintings, sculptures, works on paper and glass created from the 1800s to present day.
-Many of the works have not been on view prior or are new gifts to the collection; highlights include works by renowned artists such as Thomas Hart Benton, Dale Chihuly, Andy Warhol, Tom Wesselmann and Jamie Wyeth, among others.
+Many of the works have not been on view prior or are new gifts to the collection; highlights include works by renowned artists such as Edward Mitchell Bannister, Thomas Hart Benton, Dale Chihuly, Mary Frances Merrill, Caroline Peart, Andy Warhol, and Jamie Wyeth, among others.